 Farmers have been given permission to eradicate voles with poison!

 At this time of the year, storks are gathering in the fields to hunt the voles in their preparations to go south for the winter.
-Areal application of poison, however, puts them in great danger.
+Aerial application of poison, however, puts them in great danger.

-This means that many other animals are also in jeopardy, especially all the different species of bird for which voles are a vital food source, as warned by ornithologists.
-Worryingly, these methods of eradication could also be a threat to the critically endangered ground squirrel we are researching and conserving amongst other mammals including hares.
+This means that many animals, not only voles, are at risk of ingesting these poisons.
+There are many different bird species for which voles are a vital food source, as warned by ornithologists.
+Furthermore, these methods of eradication could also become a threat to the critically endangered ground squirrel, a species we are trying to conserve and ultimately protect through different research projects.

 We consider this method of small rodent eradication, specifically aerial application of poison for ingestion, as an extreme and dangerous solution to manage voles in our agricultural and farmland landscapes.

 22.8.2019 It has been confirmed that two white storks were poisoned by Stutox::

 Have you seen poison in a field or have you discovered an animal suspected of poisoning?